Instant Pot Chicken Cacciatore

 Step one

-Gather red bell pepper, green bell pepper, onion and mushrooms.
+Gather red pepper, green bell pepper, onion, and mushrooms.

 Step two

-Chop onion and bell peppers into chunks and slice the mushrooms.
+Chop the onion and bell peppers into chunks and slice the mushrooms.
+(A)

 Step three

-Open the can of crushed tomatoes and gather the herbs, bay leaf, salt, pepper, chicken broth and sherry.
+Open the can of crushed tomatoes and gather the herbs, bay leaf, salt, pepper, chicken broth, and sherry.
 (You don’t need to put the herbs in the can, I just did it for the photo.)
+(B)

 Step four

-Either sauté the chicken thighs in the IP with 1 tablespoon of olive oil or do as I do and heat up a sauté pan on medium.
-Add olive oil and once that heats up, add the chicken skin side down and sauté for 3 minutes.
+Either saute the chicken thighs in the pressure cooker with 1 tablespoon of extra virgin olive oil or do as I do and heat up a sauté pan on medium.
+Add olive oil, and once that heats up, add the chicken, skin side down, and sauté for 3 minutes.
 Flip and sauté for 1 minute more.

-Take chicken out of the pan and set aside.
-(A)
+Take the chicken out of the pan and set aside.
+(C)

 Step five

 Plug in the instant pot and push the sauté button.
 When it has heated up, add 1 tablespoon of olive oil and once that heats up, add the onion and peppers and let them sauté for 3 minutes.
-Add sliced mushrooms, garlic paste, salt and pepper and sauté for one minute more.
-(B)
+Add sliced mushrooms, garlic paste, salt, and pepper and sauté for one minute more.
+(D)

 Step six

-Place chicken on top of the veggies.
-(C)
+Place chicken, skin side up, on top of the veggies.
+(E)

 Step seven

-Add crushed tomatoes, herbs, bay leaf and garlic paste.
-(D)
+Add crushed tomatoes, oregano, basil, bay leaf, and garlic paste (or garlic cloves.)
+(F)

 Step eight

-Lock the IP and make sure the venting knob is sealed.
-Press the pressure cook button, make sure the pressure is set to high and set the timer for 13 minutes.
+Give it a gentle stir, place the lid on the instant pot, and make sure the venting knob is in the sealed position.
+Press the manual pressure cook button, ensure it is set to high pressure, the mode is normal, and set the timer for 13 minutes.

 Step nine

-Transfer the chicken to your serving dish.
+Transfer the chicken and tomato sauce to your serving dish.
 I use my Dutch oven.

 Doesn’t that gravy look outstanding?
-I spoon some pasta on a plate and add the instant pot chicken cacciatore right on top.
+I spoon some pasta on a plate and add the chicken and sauce right on top.

 Look at all those chunky veggies!